The Best of West Ireland: Dingle, Galway, and the Aran Islands

 Hardy little tour boats thrive by baiting passengers with the chance of an up-close Fungie encounter, then motoring out to the mouth of the harbor, where they troll around looking for him.
-You’re virtually assured of seeing the dolphin, but you don’t pay unless you see the dolphin.
+You don't pay unless you see the dolphin.
 Fungie is slowing down a bit as he ages and locals are gearing up for a day when tour boats will have to settle for puffins.
 Still, if there’s a group of boats at the mouth of the harbor, Fungie always comes out to play.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves and this time we're exploring the best of western Ireland.
 And we're starting about as west as you can get…on the Aran Islands — where, as the people here say, the next parish over…is Boston, right?

 Ireland, especially its west, has a unique charm where its rugged natural beauty and vibrant traditions can be seen and actually felt.
 We'll delve into the best of the west — not polished and on a museum shelf — but wonderfully raw and unrefined.